zdhxmo/Data-Science-Portfolio/README.md

 <b>Using prediction models to determine who may or may not default on their loans</b>

-- Conducted feature engineering of necessary features for the prediction models
+- Conducted feature engineering to pick the optimal predictors
+- Ran features through multiple models to find the highest prediction rate to find traits that might lead to defaulting on loans

 <br />